5 Steps to Exceptional Customer Journey Management

 1. Assemble a CX Team

 Start by focusing on one customer journey to achieve a “quick win” (i.e., greater customer satisfaction and positive return on investment).
-Consider the feasibility, desirability and profitability of improving CX in that journey.
-Choose a journey that is feasible to orchestrate and will make the biggest impact in meeting your business goals.
-Desirability refers to whether the interaction would improve the customer experience, while profitability addresses whether it will generate revenue.
+Consider the feasibility, desirability, and profitability of improving CX in that journey.
+Choose a journey that is feasible to orchestrate and that will make the biggest impact in meeting your business goals.
+Desirability refers to whether the interaction would improve the customer experience, while profitability addresses whether it generates revenue.

 Medical appointment and payment reminders are good examples of customer journeys that immediately benefit patients/customers and businesses.
 Patients avoid no-show fees or late charges, while healthcare organizations/businesses get paid more—and sooner.